Last update: 18 Jan 2021 5:44pm

 What COVID-19 testing is available while I’m in quarantine?

-Everyone should be tested if they display any cold or flu-like symptoms during or after completing their quarantine period.
+All persons should be tested if they display any cold or flu-like symptoms during or after completing their quarantine period.

 Read more about COVID-19 testing.